isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 - run and detach the Open3D container with the host path ``~/Open3D_docker`` mounted inside the container at ``/root/Open3D``
 - attach a terminal to the Open3D container for command line input from the host side

 The Open3D container is automatically removed when stopped.
 None of the Open3D files are removed as they in fact reside on the host due to the Docker bind mounting functionality.
+In order to keep the container around remove the ``-rm`` option in ``it.sh`` and/or ``run.sh``.

+Prunning images/containers is useful when modifying/testing a new image.

 VNC
 ```